bardurc/isDomainUp/README.md

 # isDomainUp
-This script checks if a given domain is up.
+Simple and short script to check if a given domain is up.
 It runs continously until domain is up.

 **Python version:**